-Once you manage to build these shelter boxes, it will just be a matter of time before you start looking at the different species of butterflies to become your guests.
+Once you build these shelter boxes, it will just be a matter of time before you start looking at the different species of butterflies to become your guests.

 4. Provide Extra Foods

-It is obvious that flowers will be a source of nutrition for butterflies.
+As you probably know, flowers are a source of nutrition for butterflies.
 Still, you should have extra food available to ensure butterflies have something to satisfy their appetite other than flowers.

 You must be thinking about how to provide food to them, right?
-Well, there is absolutely nothing to worry about because we have got you covered here.
+Well, there is nothing to worry about because we have you covered here.

 Hanging hummingbird feeders is an option to provide extra food to these cute creatures.
 Butterflies love eating fruits, so you can place fruits in those feeders or fill them with nutritious nectar.